 The Differences Between Assisted Living and Group Homes

 When looking for senior living options, a potential resident may come across several different options.
-Independent Living, Assisted Living, Memory Care, Group Homes…there are so many choices.
+Skilled Nursing, Independent Living, Assisted Living, Memory Care, Group Homes…there are so many choices.
 Assuming that you know that you need some care (not Independent Living) and that you do not require assistance with Alzheimer’s Disease or Dementia (Memory Care), most people will be looking to make a choice between an Assisted Living community and a Senior Group Home.
 Let’s discuss the differences between the two.

 Assisted Living Compared to Group Homes

 Typically speaking, Assisted Living communities are larger (over 20 residents), not locally owned, and are more similar to a cruise ship or resort hotel.
 Group homes are smaller, locally owned and operated, and more similar to living in a boarding house, or a bed and breakfast.
 There are several advantages to both that we will discuss ahead.

 An Assisted Living community provides support with Activities of Daily Living, such as bathing, dressing, eating, and medication management, and is typically a residential setting that could be as small as a cottage or as large as a high rise.
 There are nearly 29,000 Assisted Living Communities in the United States with the ability to serve almost 1 million residents.

 Other benefits to living in Assisted Living (other than ADL’s) might also include:

 - Mental health (preventing feelings of depression or isolation)

 - Social support through activities, exercise, arts and crafts